jmmhappy/TizenFX/README.md

 * Tizen.NET.API11 11.0.0.#####
 * Tizen.NET.Internals 11.0.0.#####

-And, This branch is pushed to the [tizen branch](https://git.tizen.org/cgit/platform/core/csapi/tizenfx/?h=tizen) in the tizen gerrit and submitted for the Tizen vNext platform.
+And, This branch is pushed to the [tizen branch](https://git.tizen.org/cgit/platform/core/csapi/tizenfx/?h=tizen) in the tizen gerrit and submitted for the Tizen 8.0 platform.

 ### API4 ~ API10 branches
 The __API#__ branches are the release branch for Tizen .NET __API Level #__.